courage-debby/Sales_Performance_Analysis_for_a_Telecom_Company_USA/README.md

 Each SQL complex query was used to extract a particular aspect of the company’s sales data.

+The results were downloaded and saved as  the following csv files below: <br> <br>

 ## Results and Findings: